 Funding received by the school is targeted to provide support for identified students, according to need.
 Support may include 1:1 additional adult support where the most complex needs are present; however, in most cases students are supported within groups, with the aim of encouraging pupil’s levels of independence and self-reliance.

 In line with the Equality Act 2010, the school has been adapted so that all children can access the curriculum effectively.
 Up to date advice from outside agencies is acted upon to ensure best practice for our children.
 The site management staff ensure that all children, especially those with a physical or medical disability can access all areas.
+Ramps and fob enabled electric doors are in place across the Federation, and classrooms best placed for pupils with hearing impairment and effective use of equipment have been identified.
 Disabled parking is also available on site.